Skip to main content

 Volume adjustment: 1.006

-The test is also important to detect your "standard" noise threshold.
-If you don't want to receive an email any minute it's better to set a good threshold for your environment (for example, the value will be different if you live in an apartment in the center of Paris or in a wooden house in the Death Valley).
+The test is also important for determining your standard noise threshold.
+If you don’t want to receive an email every minute, it’s better to set a good threshold for your environment (for example, since the value will be different if you live in an apartment in the center of Paris or in a wooden house in the Death Valley).
 In my test the Maximun amplitude is 0.22464.

-Now we know the soundcard id and the threshold of our environment, so we can start the noise script.
-At the moment (if you check on github) I'm working on the init.d file to start the script as a service.
-But, even without it you can execute the script in background using, for example, the nohup command.
+Now we know the soundcard id and the threshold of our environment, so we can start the noise detection script.
+At the moment (if you check on github) I’m working on an init.d file to run the script as a service.
+But, even without it you can run the script in the background using, for example, the nohup command.

 ./noise_detection.rb:94: warning: already initialized constant THRESHOLD